Look around yourself.

 You have people scampering through streets, always in a hurry yet never on time.
 You have working people slogging tirelessly to meet the looming deadlines.
 You have managers complaining they don’t have enough time to get work done.

-We are always pre-occupied with work yet somehow forever lagging behind.
+We are always pre-occupied with work yet somehow forever lagging.
 We don’t have time to spend with our children, read them bedtime stories, or cherish the beauty of nature around us.

-Because, as a civilization we have failed to grasp the concept of priority.
+Because, as a civilization, we have failed to grasp the concept of priority.
 Our priorities don’t reflect our purpose, passion, and choices.
-They reflect a badly-conditioned set of superficial goals which usually lack vision and meaning.
+They reflect a badly-conditioned set of superficial goals that usually lack vision and meaning.

 This is one of the biggest reasons why even after being consistently moving or working, we feel that our lives lack productivity.

-To counter this issue of leading unproductive yet busy lives, Eisenhower matrix can be utilized on a daily basis gain more control of how we spend our 24 hours.
+To counter this issue of leading unproductive yet busy lives, the Eisenhower matrix can be utilized daily to gain more control of how we spend our 24 hours.

 Meet Dwight Eisenhower, the 34th president of the United States of America.
-After winning the presidential elections in 1953 with a whopping majority, he built the first ever Interstate Highway System.
-He was also the instrumental in the launch of DARPA (or what we know as the Internet) and the programs that led to the creation of NASA.
+After winning the presidential elections in 1953 with a whopping majority, he built the first-ever Interstate Highway System.
+He was also instrumental in the launch of DARPA (or what we know as the Internet) and the programs that led to the creation of NASA.

 Going by the impressive list of feathers in his cap, it can be safely assumed that Eisenhower was a man of remarkable productivity and time-management skills.
 Sustaining such high-levels of energy and precision, not just for months or years, but decades is both astounding and awe-inspiring.

 But how did one man accomplish so much in his life, while the rest of us struggle hard to deliver to every day, and much simpler promises?